TEALSK12/apcsa-public/curriculum/Unit2/Lesson-208.md

 ### Programming Project \[30 minutes\]

 Get students started on the ASCII art programming project.
+It can be he hour-glass picture, or something different!
 Offer students help after they have tried to answer the questions themselves:

 a.
 Have the checked the book for examples?